rajatsab01/trendpilot-api/replit.md

 ## Overview

-Trend Pilot is an AI-powered financial trading assistant that provides intelligent buy/sell recommendations and bracket order placement for crypto and stock markets.
-The application uses Google's Gemini AI to analyze financial symbols across different trading timeframes (long-term, short-term, and scalping) and delivers comprehensive technical analysis with trading recommendations.
+Trend Pilot is an AI-powered financial trading assistant designed for crypto and stock markets.
+It leverages Google's Gemini AI to provide intelligent buy/sell recommendations and bracket order placement by analyzing financial symbols across long-term, short-term, and scalping timeframes.
+The project's ambition is to offer comprehensive technical analysis and trading recommendations, supported by a token-based usage system and multi-language capabilities.

-**Core Features:**
-- AI-driven market analysis using Google Gemini
-- Multi-timeframe trading strategies (long-term, short-term, scalping)
-- Token-based usage system (starting with 20 tokens)
-- Phone.Email authentication (FREE for 6 months, no app download required)
-- Broker integration capabilities
-- Multi-language support (12 languages: English, Spanish, Chinese, Hindi, Arabic, French, German, Portuguese, Russian, Japanese, Korean, Italian)
-- Analysis history tracking

-**Tech Stack:**
-- Frontend: React with TypeScript, Vite
-- Backend: Express.js with TypeScript
-- Database: PostgreSQL via Drizzle ORM
-- AI: Google Gemini API
-- UI Framework: shadcn/ui with Radix UI primitives
-- Styling: Tailwind CSS

 ## User Preferences